-OzArk Environment & Heritage (OzArk) has been engaged by Chris Smith & Associates on behalf of Green Gold Energy (the proponent) to complete an Aboriginal due diligence heritage assessment for a proposed solar farm at Glen Innes (the proposal).
+OzArk Environment & Heritage (OzArk) has been engaged by Chris Smith & Associates, on behalf of Green Gold Energy (the proponent) to complete an Aboriginal due diligence heritage assessment for the proposed Glen Innes Battery Energy Storage System (BESS; the proposal).
 The proposal is in the Glen Innes Severn Shire Local Government Area (LGA) (Figure 1-1).